Adrian Teh: Career

 In 2020, he attends to many new challenges.
-He directed his first Malay rom-com - “Pasal Kau” (All Because Of You) – the first Netflix Malaysian original film which is available in over 190 countries.
+He directed his first Malay rom-com - “Pasal Kau!”
+(All Because Of You) – the first Netflix Malaysian original film which is available in over 190 countries.
 Besides, he directed his first suspense-thriller series – “Model Family”, the first original production by Celestial Tiger Entertainment / Thrill.

-This year, despite the pandemic's impact on the industry, he continues to seek and achieve new goals.
-“Ada Hantu”, a horror film produced by Teh will be streaming exclusively via Disney+ Hotstar Malaysia on Aug 13.
+He got the recognition by Tatler Asia as '2021 Asia Most Influential MY'.

+He directed and produced the most expensive film in Malaysia, MALBATT: Misi Bakara that release on cinema starts 24 August 2023.